-On average global internet users spent 2 hours and 22 minutes on social media per day, though trends differed widely by country.
-In many of the markets that Global Web Index surveyed, social media use had shrunk or plateaued in Q1 2020 when compared with 2019 and 2018 figures - the 2021 report will reveal if the coronavirus pandemic has reversed this trend.
+On average, global internet users spend 2 hours and 27 minutes on social media per day, though trends differ widely by country.
+In many of the markets that Global Web Index surveyed, social media use had shrunk or plateaued in Q1 2020 when compared with 2019 and 2018 figures, but the coronavirus pandemic reversed this trend in many countries.

 Emerging markets continue to spend the most time on social networks during a typical day.
 This could be driven by these markets generally having younger populations, with the 16 to 24-year-old segment driving growth globally.
-The Philippines spent the most time connected to social networks, devoting almost four hours a day to the digital social sphere.
-Nigerians typically spent almost three and a three quarters of an hour a day on social media sites, while Indians and Chinese clocked around 2.5 hours and 2 hours, respectively, per day.
+Nigeria spent the most time connected to social networks, devoting more than four hours a day to the digital social sphere.
+Filipinos typically spent almost as much time per day on social media sites, while Indians and Chinese clocked in around 2.5 hours and 2 hours, respectively, per day.